jrjaro18/go-sort/README.md

-# gosort
+# go-sort

-**gosort** is a Go package that provides a concurrent implementation of the Quick Sort algorithm for sorting slices of integers, unsigned integers, and floats in ascending order.
+**go-sort** is a Go package that provides a concurrent implementation of the Quick Sort algorithm for sorting slices of integers, unsigned integers, and floats in ascending order.

 ## Installation